-Olive felt like he'd been picked up by a whirlwind, tossed around in the air for the better part of a week, and then gently placed back down onto the ground as if all was in order.
-Everything fell into place the next couple of weeks after the Watch's attack so perfectly that Olive couldn't help but feel unnerved.
+Olive felt like he’d been picked up by a whirlwind, tossed around in the air for the better part of a week, and then gently placed back down onto the ground as if all was in order.
+Why?
+Because everything fell into place the next couple of weeks after the Watch’s attack so perfectly that Olive couldn’t help but feel unnerved.

 Gabrielle and Jericho left a week after the incident with Izsak in cuffs.
 Other Ophiuchian Agents, including Leona and Talib, arrived to apprehend the remaining members of the Watch and to bring them in for questioning.
 Samuel and the other guards present during the attack were making a recovery at the hospital.
-Olive had visited them for the most part during the stay, but as soon as they were well enough to make lengthy conversation, he stopped visiting.
+Olive had visited them for the most part during their stay, but as soon as they were well enough to make lengthy conversation, he stopped.

 Trystan was released from prison and was re-offered his position, but he declined the offer.
 Meanwhile, the feudal lord heading the Ariesian Investigation Bureau was called into questioning in his place.
 Olive figured that if he looked hard enough, he might find poetic justice in there somewhere.

 Olive learned from Cadence that the Romano Family and the Foxmans were working with Ophiuchus to find out exactly what else Verga had been shipping for ELPIS.
 Ricardo and the Foxmans had also rented out Matilda and her crew’s services.
 They were delivery men again, although they now transported conductor parts from facility to facility instead of whole conductors to civilians.
 It was stupid, Olive had thought, for them all to end up right back where they started.

 “That’s how the city works,” Cadence had answered with a shrug as she’d attended the party celebrating the new partnership.
 “They had nowhere else to go anyways.
 Rinse and repeat.”